-[] without collateral security;
+[ ] without collateral security;

+That I/we, the undersign ed, jointly and severally y acknowledge that I/we, our personal repr esentatives, successors, and assigns are held and fi irmly bound un to the State e of Maryland in the penalty sum of D ollars (\$ ) :
-[] with cash or other collateral security equal in value to the greater of \$25.00 or% of the penalty sum;

-[] with cash or other collateral security equal in value to a percentage greater than 10% (%) but less than the full penalty amount;

-To secure payment the [] defendant [] surety [] individual has:

-[] deposited [] in cash or [] by certified check the amount of $\$\ldots\ldots\ldots$.
+[ ] with cash or other collateral security equal in value to the greater of \$25.00 or% of the penalty sum; [ ] with cash or other collateral security equal in value to a percentage greater than 10% ( %) but less than the full penalty amount; [ ] with the obligation of the corporationwhich is an insurer or other surety in the full penalty amount.
+To secure payment the [ ] defendant [ ] surety $\underline{\mbox{[ ] individual}}$ has: [ ] deposited [ ] in cash or [ ] by certified check the

-[] pledged the following intangible personal property:

-[] encumbered the real estate described in the Declaration of Trust filed herewith, or in a Deed of Trust dated the day of, from the undersigned surety to (month) (vear)

-..... to the use of the State of Maryland.

-THE CONDITION OF THIS BOND IS that the defendant personally appear, as required, in any court in which the charges are pending, or in which a charging document may be filed based on the same acts or transactions, or to which the action may be transferred, removed, or, if from the District Court, appealed.

-IF, however, the defendant fails to perform the foregoing condition, this bond shall be forfeited forthwith for payment of the above penalty sum in accordance with law.

-IT IS AGREED AND UNDERSTOOD that this bond shall continue in full force and effect until discharged pursuant to Rule 4-217.

-AND the undersigned surety covenants that the only compensation chargeable in connection with the execution of this bond consisted of a [] fee, [] premium, [] service charge for the loan of money, or other (describe) in the amount of \$

-[] Fee or premium paid by (address)

-AND the undersigned surety covenants that no collateral was or will be deposited, pledged, or encumbered directly or indirectly in favor of the surety in connection with the execution of this bond except:

-IN WITNESS WHEREOF, these presents have been executed under (month) (year)
+[ ] pledged the following intangible personal property : [ ] encumbered the real estate described in the Declarate of Trust filed herewith, or in a Deed of Trust dated the day of, from the undersigned surety (month) (year) , to the use of the State of Marylan nd.
+THE CONDITION OF THIS BOND IS that the defendant personal appear, as required, in any court in which the charges are pending, or in which a charging document may be filed based the same acts or transactions, or to which the action may be transferred, removed, or, if from the District Court, appeals on IF, however, the defendant fails to perform the foregoing condition, this bond shall be forfeited forthwith for payment the above penalty sum in accordance with law.
+IT IS AGREED AND UNDERSTOOD that this bond shall continue full force and effect until discharged pursuant to Rule 4-21 AND the undersigned surety covenants that the only compensation chargeable in connection with the execution of the bond consisted of a [ ] fee, [ ] premium, [ ] service charge the loan of money, or other (describe) for in the amount of \$ [ ] Fee or premium paid by AND the undersigned surety covenants that no collateral or will be deposited, pledged, or encumbered directly or indirectly in favor of the surety in connection with the execution of this bond except: was IN WITNESS WHEREOF, these presents have been executed und seal this day of der (SEAL)

-Defendant

-(SEAL) Address of Defendant

-Personal Surety/Individual (SEAL) Address of Surety

-Surety-Insurer Address of Surety-Insurer
+ety-Insu ••• (SEAL) Address of Surety-Insurer

-Bail Bondsman

-By: (SEAL) Power of Attorney No.
+By: Bail Bo • • • (SEAL) Power of Attorney No.

-SIGNED, sealed, and acknowledged before me:
+SIGNED, sealed, and acknowledged oefore me:

-Commissioner/Clerk/Judge of theCourt forCounty/City
+ioner/Clerk/Judge of the

+••••• Court for

+County/City

-Form 4-217.2 was accompanied by the following Reporter's
+Form 4--217.2 was accompanied by the following Reporter's note.

-note.